 Communication

 The team will maintain thorough communication throughout the entire project.
 The primary communication will be in person, Basecamp, and email.
 If an important conversation is held there will be an email sent after the conversation, so the information is not lost or forgotten.
 This will ensure the whole team is up to date on the status of the project.
 At each meeting, notes will be taken and those notes will be shared with the whole team via OneNote.
 The meeting note taker will be decided at the beginning of each meeting.
 If there is no time to discuss a note taker Finnbar will take notes.
 When communicating with people outside the team, any team member may contact the person, but they must CC all other members of the group with their FSU email address.
 The emails must all be business professional; every email must include a subject, formal greeting with the name of the person addressed, and a signature.
 If no response is received in 24 hours for team members and 72 hours (about 3 days) for non-team members a follow-up email must be sent by the original sender of the email.
-Weekly group meetings will be held Mondays 11:00 AM – 1:00 PM at the COE.
+Weekly group meetings will be held Wednesdays 9:00-10:00 AM at the COE.
 If there is a conflict it must be communicated to the rest of the team before the meeting.

 For virtual meetings that occur on Zoom or Microsoft Teams, each member will be seated in a professional setting with their camera on and participating in the meeting.
 If this is not possible, the team member will need to notify the rest of the team that they cannot fulfil these requirements one day prior to the meeting.